nitheshk/mintflow/docs/readmeMD/ApexTriggerFramework.md

 ## Metadata Driven Trigger Actions

-> Simply navigate to the sObject Trigger Setting in Custome Metadata Types record and create new record similar to below items.
+> Simply navigate to the SObject Trigger Setting in Custome Metadata Types record and create new record similar to below items.

 [Configuration Image](https://github.com/DigitalAlignInc/MintFlow/blob/features/utilities/docs/docImages/SobjectTriggerConfig.JPG)

-> In order to use this trigger framework, we need need to pass the Sobject Type to the TriggerDispatcher to Run.
+> In order to use this trigger framework, we need need to pass the SObject Type to the TriggerDispatcher to Run.
 Here is an example of the Account trigger.

 ```
 Trigger AccountTrigger on Account(before insert) {